nens/threedi-docs/source/a_releasenotes_3di_mi.rst

 **3Di Modeller Interface installer**

-- 3Di Modeller Interface is not based on QGIS 3.34.4 Long-term release instead of the previous LTR version 3.28.
+- 3Di Modeller Interface is based on QGIS 3.34.4 Long-term release instead of the previous LTR version 3.28.
 See :ref:`MI_installation`.

 - When using the latest 3Di Modeller Interface installer, the axes of graphs on a second screen are now correct.